San Francisco is a member of the Cities4Forests. San Francisco Public Works joined in advance of the Global Climate Action Summit in 2018.

-In 2016, San Francisco voters passed Proposition E, which set aside $19 million annually from the city’s general fund to fund a new city-wide street tree maintenance program: StreetTreeSF.
+In 2016, San Francisco voters passed Proposition E, which set aside $19 million annually from the city’s general fund to fund a new citywide street tree maintenance program: StreetTreeSF.
 Street trees are part of San Francisco’s capital plan.
 In 2021, the capital plan budget included $2.5 million for street tree planting and establishment.

-In 2017, San Francisco Public Works began implementation of StreetTreeSF, the city-wide street tree and tree-related sidewalk maintenance program.
-To date, StreetTreeSF has maintained more than 36,000 street trees, or approximately 24% of the city’s street tree population.
+In 2017, San Francisco Public Works began the implementation of StreetTreeSF, the citywide street tree, and tree-related sidewalk maintenance program.
+To date, StreetTreeSF has maintained more than 36,000 street trees or approximately 24% of the city’s street tree population.

-Existing city ordinances prohibit the City of San Francisco from using or purchasing products made of virgin wood from California’s old growth redwood forests and hardwoods from the world’s tropical rainforests.
+Lastly, existing City ordinances prohibit the City of San Francisco from using or purchasing products made of virgin wood from California’s old-growth redwood forests and hardwoods from the world’s tropical rainforests.

 To apply for this job email your details to firstname.lastname@example.org